-Touring with your band is a great experience no matter what, but the feeling of driving for hours to a new city to perform for a new audience and then showing up at a venue that just doesn’t fit the vibe of your music can be extraordinarily deflating.
-At some point, your band is going to get to a place where you can adequately control that sort of stuff, but for now, on a DIY level, it’s up to you to put in the hard work of researching the right spaces for your music to make sure each stop on your tour is a success.
+Touring can be a terrific experience no matter what happens, but the feeling of driving for hours to perform for a new audience in a new city and showing up at a venue that doesn’t fit the vibe of your music can be extraordinarily deflating.
+At some point, your band is going to get to a place where you can adequately control that sort of stuff.
+But for now, it’s your responsibility to research the right spaces for your music, ensuring each stop on your tour is a success.

-Know the scene in the city you’re visiting.
+Know the Scene in the City You’re Visiting.

 This pairs nicely with the first tip.
 The better you know your own musical or technical needs, the easier it will be to find spaces to best accommodate your live show.
 If you’re making quiet chamber music, booking a rockabilly dive bar is probably not the best idea.
 That might sound obvious, but it’s often surprising how much the context and the environment of a show affect how well it comes across to an audience.
 Even if you play the best set of your life, if the sound is bad or the venue doesn’t really suit the emotional effects you’re trying to achieve, it may fall short.

-Break the rules.
+Break the Rules.